anupam-sy/tf-gcp-training-lab/tf-meta_arg-depends_on/README.md

 All the prerequisites mentioned in top level readme file must be fulfilled for successful execution of code.

 ## Usage:
-To learn and notice the concept implementation, read below.
+To learn and understand the concept implementation, read below.

 -   Use the depends_on meta-argument to handle hidden resource or module dependencies that Terraform can't automatically infer.